syncfusion-content/winui-docs/winui/TreeView/Load-on-demand.md

 # Load on demand in WinUI TreeView

-[TreeView](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html) allows you to load child items only when they are requested using Load on-demand(Lazy load).
+The [TreeView](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html) allows you to load child items only when they are requested using Load on-demand(Lazy load).
 It helps to load the child items from services when end-user expands the node.
 Initially populate the root [Nodes](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_Nodes) by assigning [ItemsSource](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_ItemsSource) and then when any node is expanded, child items can be loaded using [LoadOnDemandCommand](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_LoadOnDemandCommand).
 Load on-demand is applicable for bound mode only.

 {% tabs %}
 {% highlight xaml %}